ismael-lajaaiti/GLV.jl/docs/src/cavity.md

 tspan = (0, 1000)
 ````

-Then we can run our simulation, and compare the results with the cavity method.
+Then we can run our simulations and store the generated data.

 ````@example cavity
 df = DataFrame(; simulation=Float64[], prediction=Float64[], parameter=Symbol[])